I have given password to a PowerPoint File and I forgot the password. Is there a way to open the file?

 Part 1: Using Passper for PowerPoint to Unlock PowerPoint Files

-Passper for PowerPoint is a feature-filled tool that you can conveniently use to unlock PowerPoint presentations when the situation arises.
+Passper for PowerPoint is a feature-filled tool that you can conveniently use to unlock PowerPoint presentations when you forgot PowerPoint password.

 Key features of Passper for PowerPoint